waict-wg/waict-integrity-spec/waict-integrity.md

 WAICT integrity does not prevent browsers from modifying pages to their liking.
 Copying from the SRI spec:

-> User agents may allow users to modify the result of this algorithm via user preferences, bookmarklets, third-party additions to the user agent, and other such mechanisms.
+> User agents may allow users to modify the result of [the hash comparison] algorithm via user preferences, bookmarklets, third-party additions to the user agent, and other such mechanisms.